AccelerationConsortium/ac-microcourses/docs/courses/data-science/overview.md

 ![](./ax-repo/bo_1d_opt.gif)

-*1D Bayesian Optimization: A Gaussian Process surrogate model can be used with an acquisition function to seamlessly transition from exploration to optimization in noisy settings.
-The process occurs iteratively: as new data points are added, the surrogate model and acquisition function are recalculated before suggesting the next experiment.*
+*Animation of 1D Bayesian Optimization: A Gaussian Process surrogate model can be used with an acquisition function to seamlessly transition from exploration to optimization in noisy settings.
+Source: [https://ax.dev/docs/bayesopt.html](https://ax.dev/docs/bayesopt.html)*

 ## 🔑 Recommended Prerequisites